MakinaHQ/makina-core/PERMISSIONS.md

 - `ADMIN_ROLE` (roleId `0`)
   - Can set address of OracleRegistry.
-  - Can set address of Swapper.
+  - Can set address of SwapModule.
   - Can set address of OracleRegistry.
   - Can set address of MachineFactory.
   - Can set address of MachineBeacon.